algorandfoundation/algokit-utils-py/docs/v5-migration.md

 ### 3.1 SigningAccount → AddressWithSigners

-The primary account type has been renamed for cross-SDK alignment:
+The primary account type has been replaced with a **secretless signing architecture**. `SigningAccount` stored the raw private key as a field (`account.private_key`). `AddressWithSigners` never exposes the key — it is held in closures, enabling KMS/HSM compatibility:

 ```python
 # v4